 - It can cause injuries, as such younger players’ muscles may not be developed enough for the weight and size of the ball.

 When used in any ‘official’ matches, Size 5 balls should have the “FIFA Approved” or “FIFA Inspected” stamp.
 This means they have been tested and certified as to their official size and weight and are in accordance with the laws of the game.

-The above article gives a rough idea of what type of ball should be used at what age and level of play.
+The above article gives a rough idea of soccer ball sites, what type of ball should be used at what age and level of play.
 However, this is by no means ‘set in stone’ – an old soccer adage applies here; ‘if your good enough, you’re old enough’.
-Wayne Rooney (of DC United) made his English Premier League debut at age 16 and I bet he was kicking a Size 5 around quite a few years before it was recommended!
+Wayne Rooney (previously of DC United) made his English Premier League debut at age 16 and I bet he was kicking a Size 5 around quite a few years before it was recommended!

 A fan and participator of more or less all sports up to University level from Burnley, England.
 I am now writing as a freelance sports journalist.
 My speciality in particular lies in global Football (soccer) – which I played to a semi-professional level.